Dr. Woods House Museum

 This Museum was the home of one of the first doctors in the area, Dr. Robert Woods and family.
 Dr. Woods practiced medicine right out of his own home in the fully restored attached medical wing.
 Built in 1927 for Dr. Woods, the house is a fine example of Craftsman style architecture, decorated in the Art Deco period.
 It charmingly illustrates an upper-middle class lifestyle from the late 1920s to the early 1940s.

 The museum is open all year long.
 In the off season (September-May) the museum will be open from Tuesday thru Friday from 10 am to 4 pm.
-Summer hours are June 1 till August 31 and the museum will be open Monday through Friday from 10 am till 4 pm and Saturday and Sunday from 12 pm till 5 pm.
+Summer hours are June 1 till August 31 and the museum will be open Monday through Friday from 10 am till 4 pm and Saturday from 12 pm till 5 pm.

 - Donations accepted